URA Banner

 Launching & Course

-The Lake Arthur regatta site does not have docks.
-Therefore, we will be beach launching from the south facing Pleasant Valley Day Beach (see map).
-The race is in March/April so remember to bring extra pairs of warm socks.
-The expectation is that there will be lots of hot seating (shells and rowers) throughout the day.
+The Eagle Creek regatta site will have ample dock space.
 There will be plenty of time between races so it is each crew’s responsibility to report to the starting area on time.
 Since ample time will be given, late crews will be assessed a false start if late to the start.

 Volunteers